rikkalo/google-books/README.md

 # Homework for Red Kubes

+# User story

+As a user, I would like to explore google books database, so I can search books titles by providing an arbitrary string.
+I am particularly interested in seeing the following search results: `book thumbnail`, `title`, `author`, `language`, `link to buy`.

 ## Project structure

 - **model**: Since the project is a mono-repository, types are stored here that can be shared throughout the project.